damed2192-svg/Reverse-Proxy-Load-Balancer/README.md

-# 🚀 VPS Reverse Proxy + Load Balancer
+# 🚀 VPS Reverse Proxy + Load Balancer (C++)

-A lightweight reverse proxy and load balancer written in Go.
+A lightweight reverse proxy and load balancer written in C++.
-This project is designed to simulate core features of tools like NGINX and Traefik in a simple and educational way.
+This project demonstrates how core networking components like reverse proxy, request routing, and load balancing work at a low level.

 ---